Richard Bruynel Research Prize

 NOMINATION PROCESS

-• During February of the year following the biennial conference the Prizes Committee shall consider all the works presented in the prior year's biennial Conference or presented or published in any of the other eligible fora since the last consideration (i.e., in the last two years).
+During February of the year following the Society conference the Bruynel Prize Committee shall consider all the works presented in the conference or presented or published in any of the other eligible fora since the last consideration (that is, in the last two years if conference is biennial).

-• The Prizes Committee will make a shortlist of those works as nominations for further consideration.
+The Bruynel Prize Committee will make a shortlist of works as nominations for consideration.

 SELECTION PROCESS